Atlanta, Missouri

 Atlanta is a city in Macon County, Missouri, United States.
 The population was 379 at the 2020 census.

 History

 Atlanta was platted in 1858.
 The community was named after Atlanta, Georgia.
 A post office called Atlanta has been in operation since 1868.

-On May 6, 1935, a TWA DC-2 en route from Los Angeles, California, to Washington, D.C., became lost in heavy fog near Atlanta.
+On May 6, 1935, TWA Flight 6, a TWA DC-2 en route from Los Angeles, California, to Washington, D.C., became lost in heavy fog near Atlanta.
 Running out of fuel, the pilot attempted an emergency landing but crashed, which killed four and injured several others.
 Among the dead was Senator Bronson Cutting of New Mexico.
 The crash made national headlines and prompted Congress to commission the Copeland Committee report on air traffic safety.

+During the summer of 2022, Atlanta City Hall was relocated.
+Due to circumstances, the former Atlanta Methodist Church became available and was acquired by the city, where it remains to this day.
+The former City Hall has since been converted into a local memorial to a previous mayor, Owen L. "Woody" Woodward.